Luciano CrakkvsKinaze

-- Kinaze's strong overall entertainment value and potential for future battles.
+- Many fans praised Kinaze's overall entertainment value and saw significant potential for his future in battle rap.

 Related Battles